Still More World

 To People (2019)

-Eleven hand-woven carpets and two paper prints are hung throughout the gallery, cascading to the ground.
-The forms that inhabit the woven textiles represent a mass, a collective, or a network of people as an interlaced, connected weave.
+A series of handwoven carpets and paper prints cascade through the gallery, depicting figures as interwoven forms—collectives, networks, and the act of ‘peopling’ a space.
 The work explores the meaning of the verb ‘to people’, which can suggest populating and inhabiting a space, wilfully or enforced, but can also be read as a work that is ‘for people’, referring to one person or multiple individuals.

 The pixelated figures create a modular, blurred landscape of objects and human forms in transition.
 Together the carpets constitute one image of the nexus of people coming together in large urban cities.
-The work is produced for the exhibition in reference to the city of Doha and the wide networks of people who reside here.
+The pixelated silhouettes evoke movement, transition, and the densities of urban life, reflecting the diverse inhabitants of Doha and the broad networks they create.

 Spinal